 As well as being Thai yoga massage therapists Chantal and Gareth also teach Thai yoga massage, running introductory one day workshops and full practitioner diploma courses in central Cheltenham.

 The one day workshop is a fun and relaxing day where you’ll be introduced to the history of Thai yoga massage as well as learning some techniques and stretches to take home and practice on friends and family.
 It’s also a great intro to the course if you want to take it further.
-Our next one is scheduled for Saturday 10th February 2018 .
+We recently ran a workshop and will be setting a date for another one soon.

 The training course consists of 72 teaching hours split into 6 weekends (1 weekend per month).
 Each day is divided into theory, demonstration and practice sessions with the focus very much on hands-on learning.
 Students have different reasons for attending the course.
 They might have an interest in yoga, they may be working as a massage therapist, physiotherapist and want to develop their skill set, or might just simply enjoy the idea of spending a whole weekend every month being ‘worked’ on and reciprocating!
 It really is a lovely and relaxing way to spend a weekend and a great way of learning new massage techniques in a friendly environment.